Fees For Selected Services

 - HRC informational booklet about Family Cost Participation

-- Federal Poverty Levels for 2018 by household size.
-For more information from the U.S. Department of Health and Human Services: Federal Register Website: Annual Update of Federal Poverty Guidelines (updated online annually); Federal Register January 2018 (pdf)
+- Federal Poverty Levels for 2019 by household size.
+For more information from the U.S. Department of Health and Human Services: Federal Register Website: Annual Update of Federal Poverty Guidelines (updated online annually)

 Annual Family Program Fee: In July of 2011, legislators added section (WIC 4785) to the Lanterman Developmental Disabilties Act, estabishing the Annual Family Program Fee (AFPF) for families of minor children living at home.